ibm-cloud-docs/vmwaresolutions/archiref/mission-critical/mcv-archi-comps.md

 ![Network design](../../images/mcv-network-design.svg "Network design"){: caption="Figure 1.
 Network design" caption-side="bottom"}

-vCenter access is done through a fully qualified domain name (FQDN) that has an A record to the IP address of the vCenter in Site A. During a Site A failure, that DNS A record is modified by using automation running in the witness site.
+vCenter Server access is done through a fully qualified domain name (FQDN) that has an A record to the IP address of the vCenter in Site A. During a Site A failure, that DNS A record is modified by using automation that runs in the witness site.

 ## vSAN stretched cluster
 {: #mcv-archi-comp-vsan}